rohanmaniwade/simpleThesis-typst/simple-thesis/06_signal_processing.typ

 === Extreme Response Spectrum Calculation

-The Extreme Response Spectrum (ERS) is used to estimate the expected peak absolute acceleration response of a family of base-excited SDOF oscillators subjected to stationary random vibration.
+The ERS is used to estimate the expected peak absolute acceleration response of a family of base-excited SDOF oscillators subjected to stationary random vibration.
 The calculation of ERS in time domain is explained in @ers.
 However, for stationary Gaussian random signals, the ERS can be computed from PSDs.

 For each oscillator with natural frequency $f_0$ and damping $zeta$, the absolute acceleration function is @Newland2012 @Steinberg2000,